13 Tips for the Cheapest Life Insurance in the UK

 We’re not suggesting that everyone should become a gym addict, but providers are likely to see healthy and active people as less of a risk and they will in turn receive a cheaper life insurance premium.

 When you apply to take out life insurance, you will be asked about your weight and general fitness level, and the harsh reality is that an unfit, overweight person is more of a risk to insurers and will therefore be required to pay higher premiums.

 So, do your best to get as healthy as you can before you take out life insurance, because it could well save you money each month on premiums.

-Tip 4 – Link your policy to an activity tracker
+#4 – Link your life insurance policy to a fitness tracker

-If you’re getting fit, you might as well link your life insurance policy to an activity tracker and get rewarded for your efforts!
+If you’re getting fit, you might as well link your life insurance policy to a fitness tracker and get rewarded for your efforts!

 Whether you’re already an active person or you’re trying to lose weight, linking a health tracker to your policy is great.
 Some providers across the UK are now offering discounts on activity trackers for members and are using these trackers as incentives to motivate their policyholders to stay active.